voxoid0/vox-file/README.md

   cout << "RGBA of color 10 is: " << color.r << ',' << color.g << ',' << color.b << ',' << color.a << endl;
 ```

-And since everyone needs a console voxel ray tracer with skew-orthogonal 3D graphics, here's a full example:
+And since everyone needs a console voxel ray tracer with skew-isometric 3D graphics, here's a full example:

 ```
 #include "vox_file.h"